M00t3/gowall/README.md

 you can see more details about the options in the [Wallhaven API documentation](https://wallhaven.cc/help/api).

+## TODO

+- [ ] select category, purity, sorting, etc. from the command line.
+- [ ] add a progress bar.
+- [ ] optional notification when the download is finished.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.